haruinia/rag-voice-assistant/README.md

 ### 📌 Additional Notes
 - To customize LLM API endpoints or Neo4j connection, edit the relevant config files.
-- Example dataset is in `MED_BBK_9K/` for testing or demo purposes.
 - For detailed API and component documentation, refer to the source code comments.

 ---